 I recently reviewed Michael J. Zimmerman's book Ignorance and Moral Obligation for the Journal of Moral Philosophy.
 You can find that review here.
 You can get a feel for my other work by reading the essays I have written for 1000-Word Philosophy.
 The first of those is on moral luck and can be found here.
 The second is on the repugnant conclusion and can be found here.

-In addition to my interests in metaethics and ethical theory, I also have interests in practical ethics, philosophy of law, philosophy of religion, and epistemology.
+In addition to my research interests in metaethics and ethical theory, I also have interests in pedagogy and practical ethics.